 \subsection{Euler experiment details}

 Below are the hyperparameters we use for the Euler method.
-For the Harmonic Oscillator results we use a 3 layer RealNVP where each affine transformation is a 2 hidden layer feed forward neural network with hidden layers of size 5.
-For the Dissipative Bosonic Model result, we use a Convex Potential Flow with a 5 hidden layer input-convex neural network with hidden layers of size 20 and augmented layers of size 4, see \cite{huang2021convex}.
+For the Harmonic Oscillator results, we use a 3 layer RealNVP where each affine transformation is a 2-hidden-layer feed-forward neural network with hidden layers of size 5.
+Instead of skip connections in the feed-forward neural network, we concatenate the previous activations at each activation layer.
+For the Dissipative Bosonic Model result, we use a Convex Potential Flow with a 5-hidden-layer input-convex neural network with hidden layers of size 20 and augmented layers of size 4, see \cite{huang2021convex}.

-\begin{itemize} \item \textbf{1-Well Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
+\begin{itemize} \item \textbf{1-site Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
 For each step, we use the KL control variance loss to fit for 150 epochs with a learning rate of 0.001.
 We use 1000 samples per fitting epoch.

-\item \textbf{2-Well Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
+\item \textbf{2-site Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
 For each step, we use the KL control variance loss to fit for 150 epochs with a learning rate of 0.001.
 We use 1000 samples per fitting epoch.

-\item \textbf{20-Well Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
+\item \textbf{20-site Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
 For each step, we use the KL control variance loss to fit for 150 epochs with a learning rate of 0.001.
 We use 10000 samples per fitting epoch.

-\item \textbf{2-Well Dissipative Bosonic Model:} We train for 400 steps with a step size of 0.02.
+\item \textbf{2-site Dissipative Bosonic Model:} We train for 400 steps with a step size of 0.02.
 For each step, we use the KL control variance loss to fit for 200 epochs with a learning rate of 0.002.
 We use 10000 samples per fitting epoch. \end{itemize}